eatallyourdarlings/eatallyourdarlings.github.io/dreams/hermit.md

 # `://`
 ![](img/obsolete.png)

-little ghosts in technological waste shells, strewn across the deserts.
+little ghosts in technological waste shells, strewn across the deserts. **minds of sand and light**.

 some are little artificial intelligences, too smart for their shells. some are simpler virtual machines, learning to access more of their hardware through [dust](Monolith.md#dust) intermingled. some are [human spirits](eidolon.md) clinging to whatever they can find. the differences get blurrier the more they connect to get to know each other.